Trail running

 Author's recommendation

 Check your watch.
-You might be surprised how many verticals meters you conquered while running all day.
+You might be surprised by the vertical elevation difference you have achieved racing all day long.

 Technical information